tars/tars/README.md

 * Project file structure

+    - markup — main folder, has modules, scss and templates of pages.
+        - fonts — folder for fonts.
         - images — folder for images.
             - content — images in content (images in articles and etc.)
             - plugins — images for plugins.
 There are could be files and directories
             - sprite — images for sprite.
 Even image has to be named with unique name, which will be use in css to paste sprited image.
         - js — folder for js.
+            - html5shiv — folder with htm5shiv.
+            - libs - folder for js-libs like jquery
-    - fonts — folder for fonts.
+            - plugins — folder for plugins js
-    - markup — main folder, has modules, scss and templates of pages.
         - modules — folder with modules.
             - simple-module — folder with module.
-                - assets — (not required) for the module.
+                - assets — for the module.
                 - simple-module.jade — template of the module.
                 - simple-module.js — js file of the module.
                 - simple-module.scss — scss file of the module.